 - A short-acting allergy medicine (such as Benadryl) is helpful.
 No prescription is needed.
 Age limit: 1 and older.

 - Do not use Benadryl longer than a few days.

 - Switch to a long-acting antihistamine, such as Zyrtec.
 Age limit: 2 and older.

 - What to Expect:

-- Viral bronchitis causes a cough for 2 to 3 weeks.
+- Viral coughs most often last for 2 to 3 weeks.

 - Sometimes, your child will cough up lots of phlegm (mucus).
-The mucus can normally be grey, yellow or green.
+The mucus can normally be gray, yellow or green.

 - Antibiotics are not helpful.

 - Trouble breathing occurs

 - Wheezing occurs